Infection After G-Tube Closure Part 2

 The gauze needs to be removed on Tuesday.

-Apollo needs to been seen in clinic (in Seattle) later this week to check the healing process.
+Apollo needs to been seen in the clinic (in Seattle) later this week to check the healing process.

 Apollo needs to take an oral antibiotic for ten days.